precia-verma/Group-Projects/_posts/Foundation/C-github_pages/2025-09-16-homebrew-installation-shop.md

 ---
-title: "Homebrew Installation Shop"
+title: "Welcome to the Brew Shop! 🍺"
 layout: post
 date: 2025-09-16
 permalink: /homebrew-installation-shop/
 ---

----

-# Welcome to the Brew Shop! 🍺

----

 ### If you're driving anything other than a MacOS car, then you can skip this pickup stop.

----

-Your customer wants Homebrew, here's how to get it:
+Your customer wants Homebrew, here’s how to get it:

 First, let's check if you already have Homebrew in your car.
 In a new terminal, type `brew --version`.
 If the command is not found, then you need to order Homebrew.

 To do so, go to https://brew.sh/ and follow the instructions.